stokito/fortress-lang/README.txt

   free algorithm with a simple backoff contention manager.
 Reductions are not yet implemented, so perform an explicit atomic update instead.

+* throw and catch.
+Because of this lack we do not yet perform arithmetic range checks.

+* Generators

+* at and other data placement

+* spawn

+* also (multiple parallel blocks)

 LANGUAGE FEATURES THAT ARE NOT IMPLEMENTED

 * Numerals with radix specifiers (which implies that some numerals may be